treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 Need to open a file in Python?
 You need the `open` function!

-Don't work with files directly because you do everything with databases?
+Don't work with files directly?
-You likely don't need the `open` function.
+Then you likely don't need the `open` function!

 Most Python programmers will at some point read from or write to a file using the built-in `open` function.
 At that point (which you're likely already at), you'll learn about `open`.